 The NSA and DHS also recognize several universities throughout the country that offer online cybersecurity master’s programs.
 Online programs are a respected option among employers throughout the country and offer students the ability to complete coursework remotely, on a flexible schedule.

 Online and traditional cybersecurity master’s programs are made up of about 30 credits, with 15 credits of core classes and 15 credits of electives.
-Some cybersecurity professionals seeking post-bachelor’s education opt to pursue a post-bachelor’s certificate in cybersecurity.
+Some cybersecurity professionals looking for more advanced training opt to pursue a post-bachelor’s certificate in cybersecurity.
 These programs are about 15 credits long and can be completed in a year.
 Both online and traditional on-site accredited programs are available.

 Post bachelor’s certificate programs focus on the following courses: